 The objectives of this virtual internship are to spread awareness of their organization and raise funds for their various projects.

 We have been working with the head of the organization Adama and another American intern, Ashley, in developing an English version of their French website so their organization can better reach an American audience.
-You can see the two sites here:
+You can see the new website here:

 It has been a pleasure to work with the head of the organization, Adama, who has been incredibly supportive and grateful for our efforts.
 He has dedicated his life to this project and it really shows in all the good things they have accomplished already.
 To help them continue to mission, you can donate to a fundraiser: